mobily-enterprises/lit-mwc/themes/material/README.md

 These properties are meant to allow for light customisation and branding, not to make the material theme extensible, so most of the design aspects in the theme are not accessible.

 ---
 @TONY: I still need a few days using the theme on compas to figure out exactly how to improve the dev experience of the theme.
-But, mainly, I think listing the properties in global and having a few cutomisation examples should be ok for the docs.
+But, mainly, I think listing the properties in global and having a few cutomisation examples should be OK for the docs.
 ---

 ## style-patterns.js
 This file contains some UI and style patterns that repeat throughout the elements.
 They are always LitElement `css` tagged template literals, which yield CSSTemplateResult objects.